AdrianoW/IDS-test/README.md

 * *May I use R or other analytics programming languages to solve the challenge?*
 While you may use any programming language to complete the challenge, it's important that your implementation scales to handle large amounts of data.
 Many applicants have found that R is unable to process data in a scalable fashion, so it may be more practical to use another language.

+* *May I use distributed technologies like Hadoop or Spark?*
+While you're welcome to use any language or technology, it will be tested on a single machine so there may not be a significant benefit to using these technologies prior to the program.
+With that said, learning distributed systems would be a valuable skill for all data engineers.

+* *What sort of system should I use to run my program on (Windows, Linux, Mac)?*
+You may write your solution on any system, but your code should be portable and work on all systems.
+You should also specify your environment and system in your accompanying README file.